Building a modern resume

 - You can tailor the resume for the type of company you are going to apply to, before sending it.

 - Don’t leave the document laying for years without updates; it’s supposed to be a living document (it’s like your wiki) that reflects the best of you.
-Update it after a career move, a big event, a training and before sending it.
+Update it after a career move, a big event, training, and before sending it.

 - Think about something subtle that could make your resume stand out from the others (regarding the content and the design) and be more memorable.